AyeAndy/CMSC430_Final_Project/README.md

 `(set-add st v)` &rarr; generic-set? | `st`: generic-set?<br />`v`: any/c | set that includes v plus all elements of st.
 `(set-remove st v)` &rarr; generic-set? | `st`: generic-set?<br />`v`: any/c | set that includes all elements of st except v.

 I also implemented set, set-add, and set-remove using HAMT.
 The way I implemented set is simple; a set is merely a hashmap but with its keys mapped to itself (as values). set-member? was also included as it was necessary for testing.
 I added these primitive functions to `utils.rkt` and defined them in `header.cpp` as shown below.
+This set implementation is limited and does not reflect all of the possible ways of calling these functions.

 ``` c++
 ...